-When it comes to cananbis extracts, there are many forms to choose from — isolate, shatter, live resin, rosin, sugar, badder, etc. Live resin and rosin are easily confused due to their similar names and somewhat similar forms, but there are some stark differences between these two extracts.
+When it comes to cananbis extracts, there are many forms to choose from — isolate, shatter, live resin, rosin, sugar, badder, etc. The differences between live rosin and live resin are easily confused due to their similar names and somewhat similar forms, but there are some stark contrasts between these two extracts.

-Both live resin and rosin are similar in their output — a potent extract that utilizes the natural resin found in the cannabis plant to create a connoisseur level concentrate experience.
+Both live rosin and live resin are similar in their output — a potent extract that utilizes the natural resin found in the cannabis plant to create a connoisseur level concentrate experience.

 Live resin, after it is extracted, is soft and pliable.
 It has a lovely amber color and a sugary texture, as seen below.
 It is incredibly potent, and it is often seen as a high-end product.